 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Black eyed peas cowboy caviar is the perfect starter for taco night!
+Black eyed peas and black beans, cowboy caviar is the perfect starter for taco night!

 My intention for 2021 is to connect more in person with friends.
 I wrote on instagram that bread and water with people is better than a feast alone.
 People feed our soul just as much as food feeds our body.
 Today I’ve invited a new couple from church over to start the new year and make connection.

 - There are many food traditions for the new year all around the world.
 Here are a few: